 The Centre for Applied Linguistics and Translation Studies (CALTS) was established as a research centre in 1988.
-The Centre started offering post-graduate teaching programme since 1990.
-CALTS specializes in language interface studies with an emphasis on Language Technology [for which a Special Assistance Programme has been sanctioned by UGC - Phase-I: 2002-2007, Phase-II: 2007-12, DSA-I (reviewed in February 2013): 2013-18], Translation Studies, Lexicography, Language Typology, Language Teaching, Sociolinguistics and Psycholinguistics.
-CALTS has ongoing projects on Indian Languages to Indian Languages Machine Translation (IL-ILMT), Shallow Parser Tools for Indian Languages (SPT-IL Assamese, Bodo, Dogri, Gujarati, Hindi, Konkani, Kashmiri, Maithili, Manipuri, Nepali, Odia and Santali) and Indian Languages Corpora Initiative (ILCI) - Phase II, all funded by DIT, MCIT, Govt. of India.
+The Centre started offering postgraduate teaching programme since 1990.
+At the present, CALTS specializes in language interface studies with an emphasis on Translation Studies, Lexicography, Language Typology, Language Teaching, Sociolinguistics and Psycholinguistics and Language Technology [for which a Special Assistance Programme has been sanctioned by UGC - Phase-I: 2002-2007, Phase-II: 2007-12, DSA-I (reviewed in February 2015): 2015-20], CALTS has ongoing projects on Indian Language to Indian Language Machine Translation (ILILMT), Shallow Parser Tools for Indian Languages (SPTIL Assamese, Bodo, Dogri, Gujarati, Hindi, Konkani, Kashmiri, Maithili, Manipuri, Nepali, Odia and Santali) and Indian Languages Corpora Initiative (ILCI) Phase II funded by DIT, MCIT, Govt. of India.
 Apart from being one of the advanced centres of teaching and research in Linguistics and Translation Studies in the country, CALTS has also created a substantial computational facility for research and training in Natural Language Processing (NLP) and Machine Translation (MT).
 CALTS has specialized Faculty members in the areas of formal Syntax and Semantics, Historical Linguistics, Psycholinguistics, Sociolinguistics, different Classical and Modern Indian and Foreign Languages such as Sanskrit, Telugu, Tamil, Kannada, Oriya, Bangla, Khasi and Russian.
 CALTS has been evaluated and rated as Centre of Excellence among 32 important institutions in the country by the Research Council of United Kingdom.

-The Centre offers two M.A. programs (2 year - M.A. in Applied Linguistics), I.M.A.
-(5-year Integrated) in Language Sciences, two M.Phil. programs (Applied Linguistics and Translation Studies) and two Ph.D. programs (Applied Linguistics and Translation Studies).
+The Centre offers two M.A. programs (2 year M.A. in Applied Linguistics and I.M.A.
+(5year Integrated) in Language Sciences, and two Ph.D. programs (Applied Linguistics and Translation Studies).

-M.A. in Applied Linguistics is a 4-semester programme with 5 courses per semester.
+M.A. in Applied Linguistics is a four semester programme with 5 courses per semester.
 The compulsory courses cover - Phonetics, Phonology, Morphology, Syntax, Language Culture & Critical Theory, Semantics, Language Teaching & Testing, Translation Studies, Lexicography, Computational Linguistics, Historical Linguistics, Psycholinguistics and Sociolinguistics.
 The electives offered include: Formal Semantics, Word Formation, South Asia as a Linguistic Area, Advanced Computational Linguistics, Machine Translation, Computational Lexicography, Linguistics and Literature, Analytical Techniques, Structure of selected Indian languages, Advanced Syntax, etc.

 I.M.A.
-(5-year Integrated) in Language Sciences was launched in 2006.
-This 10-semester programme trains students to work as experts in the emerging areas of Computational Linguistics, Speech Technology, Communication Studies, Cognitive Science, and Speech
+(5year Integrated) in Language Sciences was launched in 2006.
+This ten semester programme trains students to work as experts in the emerging areas of Computational Linguistics, Language

-Therapy among others.
-The course is offered through the Centre for Integrated Studies.
+Technology, Communication Studies, Cognitive Science, and Speech Therapy among others.
+The course is offered through the College for Integrated Studies.